rlawrenc/cosc_304/labs/lab3/assign/README.md

 Shannon Rose     Wyandotte, MI
 ```

-2. Return the total amount of all products shipped and the distinct different items shipped (`pid`) and the distinct different shipments ('sid).
+2. Return the total amount of all products shipped and the distinct different items shipped (`pid`) and the distinct different shipments (`sid`).

 #### Output:
 ```